Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/docs/integration/CloudDirect.md

 | FaxNumber | phone | If so configured, can be used in results delivery

 # Order and Image Events
-Because Service Bus based integrations are asynchronous, IRIS provides events on a different queue as different operations are processed.
+Because Service Bus based integrations are asynchronous, IRIS posts events on an events queue to keep you apprised of important operations as they occur.

-See [Sample Events](/IntegrationDocumentation/docs/integration/CloudDirectEventSample/) for example event messages.
+See [Sample Events](/IntegrationDocumentation/docs/integration/CloudDirectEventSample/) for examples of event messages.

 All messages contain a common set of base properties